Conference brings future business leaders to Colusa

 There was also a March of Dimes fundraiser, a talent show, family feud trivia and networking bingo.

-Berg, who was involved in FBLA while going to school in Maxwell, said this event has been especially rewarding because of the tremendous community outreach.
+Berg, who was involved in FBLA while going to school in Maxwell, said this event was especially rewarding because of the tremendous community outreach.

 “Dozens of local volunteers – from former Colusa FBLA members to generous members of the community as well as volunteer chaperones and advisers from the other schools attending the conference – have helped to make this event a success,” said Burg.
 “Volunteers primarily help with serving as judges for the various events like broadcast journalism and sales presentations or any of the public speaking events.”